ammargrowme/anki_converter/README.md

 **The script will:**

 1. Prompt for credentials (first run only)
-2. Ask for a UCalgary Cards deck URL
+2. Ask for a UCalgary Cards deck or collection URL
+3. **Detect URL type automatically** (individual deck vs. collection)
-3. Log into the Cards site automatically
+4. Log into the Cards site automatically
+5. **For collections**: Find all decks and scrape each one with progress tracking
-4. Scrape all questions and answers from the deck
+6. **For individual decks**: Scrape all questions and answers from the deck
-5. **Open a "Save As" dialog** for you to choose where to save the `.apkg` file
+7. **Open a "Save As" dialog** for you to choose where to save the `.apkg` file
-6. Generate an Anki deck file ready for import
+8. Generate an Anki deck file ready for import with proper organization
-7. **Show a success popup** with import instructions
+9. **Show a success popup** with import instructions

 **Import to Anki:** Open Anki → File → Import → Select your `.apkg` file